 Visual Disturbances

+Vision is more than just sight.
+It’s the brain’s process of gaining meaning from what you see.
+Vision perceives color, size and shape, and understands the significance of what’s in front of us.
 Many stroke survivors report vision difficulties, including poor visual memory, decrease in balance, decreased depth perception and reading problems.
 Rehabilitation therapy can help improve many conditions.
 Ophthalmologists and optometrists can diagnose vision problems, and rehabilitation is likely to occur in an optometric practice.
 Here are some common issues stroke survivors experience:

-Spatial Inattention
+Visual Spatial Inattention or Neglect

-Seeing Double
+Seeing Double (Diplopia)

 With double vision, you lose depth perception.
 An eye patch can help, but it doesn’t fix the entire problem.
 It just reduces the information the brain has to process.
 Oculomotor dysfunction This occurs when your eyes can’t track or move smoothly between objects.
 This condition often causes reading problems.
 It may also affect walking.
 This type of problem rarely gets better without therapy.